Ry3nG/BloomLens/docs/notes.md

 - GoogleNet shows a dramatic drop in performance with smaller dataset sizes.

 This baseline performance provides a good starting point for further model optimization and fine-tuning.

+# Experimental Design Strategy

+## Proposed Comparison Approach

+### CopyBloomLens (Proposed Model)
+- Train with **50% of training data**
+- Leverages meta-learning/episodic approach
+- Goal: Demonstrate efficient feature learning with limited data

+### Baseline Models
+- Train with **100% of training data**
+- Standard training approach
+- Uses full available dataset

+## Rationale for Comparison Strategy
+1. **Data Efficiency Demonstration:**
+   - If BloomLens matches/exceeds baselines while using less data, it validates the meta-learning approach
+   - Proves model's ability to learn efficiently from limited samples

+2. **Experimental Fairness:**
+   - Giving baselines more data strengthens the comparison
+   - Makes any positive results more convincing

+3. **Real-world Application:**
+   - Demonstrates practical value of doing more with less data
+   - Relevant for scenarios with limited data availability

+## Proposed Experimental Structure
+1. **Baseline Models:** Train with 100% data (current baseline results)
+2. **BloomLens-50:** Train with 50% data
+3. **BloomLens-25:** Train with 25% data

+This structure will enable statements like:
+- "Our model achieves X% accuracy using only 50% of the training data"
+- "This matches/exceeds baseline models trained on the full dataset"

+## Implementation Notes
+- Keep existing baseline_comparison.py for full-data baseline evaluations
+- Add reduced-data training option for BloomLens
+- Run comprehensive experiments with different data reduction ratios